nationalarchives/design-system/src/styles/icons/index.md

 Icons should appear alongside text at the same font size.
 Icons on `tna-button` elements are itentionally slightly smaller.

+Icons are not included in TNA Frontend by default.
+The icons are defined in a separate CSS file called `font-awesome.css` which you will also have to include in your application.

 ## Call to action icons

 The main call to action button on a page can use an icon to add visual impact.
 Place the icon on the left of the button.